Are You Finishing Strong? Or Flaming Out Before the Finish Line?

 - •• Make your body your slave, not vice versa.

-- • During my first-ever 1/2-mile race, my body wanted to quit.
+- • During my first-ever high school 1/2-mile race, my body wanted to quit.
 I had to force it to obey and to stay determined to finish strong.

 Acts 20:23-24, KJV Save that the Holy Ghost witnesseth in every city, saying that bonds and afflictions abide me.
 But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy...

 - •• That’s the attitude that will get you to the finish line: “None of these things [will] move me...”

 •• There’s the goal — cross the finish line and “finish [your] course with joy.”

 1 Thessalonians 2:4 On the contrary, we speak as men approved by God to be entrusted with the gospel.
 We are not trying to please men but God, who tests our hearts.

 - •• Don’t be discouraged by man’s appraisal of you or your ministry.

 •• Purpose to please God, and let man’s appraisals mean very little to you.